 How to Remove Search Omiga from Windows.

-Step 3: Clean any registries, created by Search Omiga on your computer.
+Step 4: Clean Any registries, Created by Search Omiga on Your PC.

 The usually targeted registries of Windows machines are the following: